chnm/thatcamp-org/wp-content/plugins/custom-meta-widget/readme.txt

 * [plugins@shinraholdings.com](mailto:plugins@shinraholdings.com)

 == Donations ==
 [Donations](http://shinraholdings.com/donate) are graciously accepted to support the continued development and maintenance of this and other plugins.
-We currently accept Paypal, link backs, and kind words.
+We currently accept PayPal, link backs, and kind words.
 Also, checking the 'show plugin link' option on the widget helps us out greatly!